confluentinc/ksql/docs-md/tutorials/basics-local.md

 -   Use the SHOW TOPICS statement to list the available topics in the Kafka cluster.
--   Use the PRINT statement to see a topic\'s messages as they arrive.
+-   Use the PRINT statement to see a topic's messages as they arrive.

 In the KSQL CLI, run the following statement: